catamphetamine/webpack-isomorphic-tools/README.md

     //  module  - a webpack stats module
     //
     //  options - various options
-    //            (development or production mode,
+    //            (development mode flag,
-    //             "debug" flag,
+    //             debug mode flag,
     //             assets base path (on the disk or on the network),
     //             regular_expressions{} for each asset type (by name),
-    //             "log" object (for logging))
+    //             logger)
     //
-    // returns: whatever (could be a filename, could be a JSON object)
+    // returns: whatever (could be a filename, could be a JSON object, etc)
     //
     parser: function(module, options) { ... }
   },